gitlabhq/gitlabhq/doc/README.md

 - [Workflow](workflow/README.md) Using GitLab functionality and importing projects from GitHub and SVN.
 - [GitLab Pages](pages/README.md) Using GitLab Pages.
 - [Custom templates for issues and merge requests](customization/issue_and_merge_request_template.md) Pre-fill the description of issues and merge requests to your liking.
+- [Koding](user/project/koding.md) Learn how to use Koding, the online IDE.

 ## Administrator documentation